DorkOS

 Plugin Won't Load

-• "Cannot find module 'X'": A dependency is missing.
-This is usually a build issue — rebuild the plugin.
+• "Cannot find module 'X'" — dependency missing.
+Rebuild the plugin.

-• "Claude Code executable not found": The CLI isn't installed or not in your PATH.
+• "Claude Code executable not found" — CLI not installed or not in PATH.
 Run npm install -g @anthropic-ai/claude-code.

-• "ANTHROPIC_API_KEY not set": The API key isn't in the environment.
-See API Key Setup above.
+• "ANTHROPIC_API_KEY not set" — API key not in environment.
+See API Key above.

-API Key Not Working
+API Key Not Available

-• Verify the key is set: echo $ANTHROPIC_API_KEY
+• Verify with echo $ANTHROPIC_API_KEY

 Text Not Selectable